My Story:

 What do you think are the drawbacks of online learning and how do you overcome them as a teacher?

 One drawback of online learning is that the stitch size can be misjudged when seeing a demonstration on screen.
-To get over this during an online class, when I demonstrate how to work a stitch in a particular area of the project, I will also give a verbal description which includes stitch length measurement, needle angle, etc.
+To get over this during an online class, when I carry out demonstrations I will also give a verbal description which includes stitch length measurement, needle angle, etc.

 What would you say to someone thinking of booking onto a Stitch Sanctuary online class for the first time?